Remote Sensing Applications and Uses

 16. Comparing climatic factors from past to present

 Understanding the state of our climate has immeasurable importance.
 NASA is mapping different climate factors on a monthly basis to see how much these variables change in Global Time-Series Climate Maps.
-Through this lens, climate variables like carbon monoxide, chlorophyll, and aerosol size are being mapped as a function of time.
+Through this lens, we can map out climate variables like carbon monoxide, chlorophyll, and aerosol size as a function of time.
 Remote sensing satellites include MODIS, CERES, AMSR-E, TRMM, and MOPITT.
 Never in our history have we understood Earth’s climate as we do today.

 17. Measuring the rise of sea levels

 Every year Venice is sinking a little more.
 Measuring the rise of sea levels is a perfect example of a large-scale application done cost-effectively.
 There is no need to go on the beach and bring out your measuring stick at sea level all along the coast.
 In order to understand sea level rise, you need good baseline spatial data.
 Measuring sea level rise is a function of time with centimeter accuracy measurements using remote sensing data.

 18. Comparing the past and present with human impact change

 The Landsat missions are the longest-running Earth observation missions ever.
 Its digital records date back to the 1970s.
 If we want to understand landscape change, the Landsat missions give us a snapshot back in time.
 We can learn from the past for future generations.
 Oil spills, deforestation, wars, chemical spills, dead zones, and smog are unnatural, man-made disasters.
 We can prevent them all and watch them from space.
 For example, this Esri story map shows how human activities are reshaping Earth’s surface using Landsat imagery.